Kaysil/AcidIsland-Fix/README.md

 # AcidIsland-Fix
 * User manual
-- Frist use /is generator (anything you want) to create Island world
+- Frist use /is generator (world name) to create Island world
-- /is help to show all help command :v
+- /is help to show all command